Planetbiru/MagicApp/manual.md

 The format in which the response is sent is typically determined by the `Accept` header in the request or by specific request parameters.

-## Request

-### GET

-MagicAppBuilder accept request URLEncoded

-### POST
-MagicAppBuilder accept request both URLEncoded or JSON depend on `Content-type` in header.

-### PUT
-MagicAppBuilder accept request both URLEncoded or JSON depend on `Content-type` in header.

-## Response

-MagicAppBuilder will send response as JSON as default except on report generation which can be CSV or XLSX.
-User can use others type like plain text, HTML, XML, JPEG, PNG, MP3, etc.

 ## Input Types

 1. **`string`**